We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • No build-in timer

-While testing the Mars Hydro LED Grow Light, we found that it’s a great option for basements and other areas in your home that are dedicated to growing seedlings and plant care.
-We love that multiple fixtures (purchased separately) can be connected utilizing the same control panel, also known as daisy chaining.
-This comes in handy if you have a larger amount of plants and space.
-Installation does require several steps, but it only took us 8 minutes to set it up.
-However, it might take longer, depending on your experience with mounting fixtures and if you are connecting more than one.
+While testing the Mars Hydro LED Grow Light, we found that it’s a great option for basements and other areas in your home dedicated to growing seedlings and plant care.
+We love that multiple fixtures (purchased separately) can be connected using the same control panel, also known as daisy chaining.
+This comes in handy if you have a large number of plants and space.

-This full-spectrum grow light does not come with an internal timer, but we were able to use one of our own to make sure our plants were getting an adequate amount of light.
-We appreciate that the control panel does have a dimmer, giving you several intensity options.
-We set this light up in our basement, so we didn’t mind that the light flooded the room.
 Setting this light up in a grow tent, cabinet, or under a shelf could help with this, but otherwise, this light wouldn’t be a great option for common areas in your home where you wouldn’t want a bright light.
 It also doesn’t have a cable management system to keep the cords out of sight (which might not be an issue in a basement or other dedicated space).

 Dimensions: 5.5 x 17.3 x 16.9 inches | Bulb Type: LED | Wattage: Not listed